CityU launches HK Tech 300 to establish 300 start-ups with HK$500m

-City University of Hong Kong (CityU) announced today (23 March) the launch of a large-scale flagship innovation and entrepreneurship programme, HK Tech 300.
+City University of Hong Kong (CityU) announced on 23 March the launch of a large-scale flagship innovation and entrepreneurship programme, HK Tech 300.
 With the theme of “Venture Beyond Boundaries” and an allocation of HK$500 million, the Programme aims to establish 300 start-ups championed by CityU students in three years, and establish the largest university-based entrepreneurship programme in Asia.

 Focusing on its core mission, CityU promotes the integration of research and teaching.
 One of the fastest-growing universities in the world, CityU was ranked top in Hong Kong in Citations per Faculty in the QS World University Ranking averaged over a 5-year period from 2017 to 2021.
 According to the latest report from Stanford, over 140 CityU faculty members are listed among the top 2% of the world's most highly cited scientists.
 By faculty size, CityU has one of the highest percentages of leading scholars in Asia.
 CityU also actively advocates knowledge transfer and commercialisation, and ranked first among local universities in granted U.S. Patents from 2016 to 2019.

-A launch ceremony held today (23 March) at CityU was attended by officiating guests Mr Alfred Sit Wing-hang, Secretary for Innovation and Technology; Dr Sunny Chai Ngai-chiu, Chairman of Hong Kong Science and Technology Parks Corporation (Science Parks); Dr Lee George Lam, Chairman of Hong Kong Cyberport Management Company Limited (Cyberport); Dr Daniel Yip Chung-yin, Chairman of Federation of Hong Kong Industries (FHKI); Dr Allen Shi Lop-tak, President of The Chinese Manufacturers' Association of Hong Kong (CMA), Mr Lester Garson Huang, Chairman of the CityU Council; and President Way Kuo of CityU.
+A launch ceremony held on 23 March at CityU was attended by officiating guests Mr Alfred Sit Wing-hang, Secretary for Innovation and Technology; Dr Sunny Chai Ngai-chiu, Chairman of Hong Kong Science and Technology Parks Corporation (Science Parks); Dr Lee George Lam, Chairman of Hong Kong Cyberport Management Company Limited (Cyberport); Dr Daniel Yip Chung-yin, Chairman of Federation of Hong Kong Industries (FHKI); Dr Allen Shi Lop-tak, President of The Chinese Manufacturers' Association of Hong Kong (CMA), Mr Lester Garson Huang, Chairman of the CityU Council; and President Way Kuo of CityU.

 “A vibrant start-up environment plays a pivotal role in driving innovation and technology development in Hong Kong.
 The Government welcomes and appreciates CityU in launching this programme, which for sure will encourage more young entrepreneurs to establish technology start-ups,” said Mr Sit.